SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketEncryptionConfiguration.md

----
-layout: glossary
-title: Add-VSS3BucketEncryptionConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSS3BucketEncryptionConfiguration

 ## SYNOPSIS
-Adds an AWS::S3::Bucket.EncryptionConfiguration resource property to the template
+Adds an AWS::S3::Bucket.EncryptionConfiguration resource property to the template.
+Specifies encryption-related information for an Amazon S3 bucket that is a destination for replicated objects.

 ## SYNTAX